 Now that you have chosen your course and passed the DOST scholarship examination, what are the benefits you can get?
 Here are they:

-- School Tuition and other Expenses – DOST scholarship is offering P10, 000 or P8, 000 per semester.
+- School Tuition and Other expenses: – DOST scholarship is offering P10, 000 or P8, 000 per semester.

 - P10,000 book allowance.

-- P4,000 is the given allowance every month for DOST-SEI major or priority courses.
+- P4,000 is the allowance given every month for DOST-SEI major or priority courses.

 The Pros of Being a DOST Scholar

 Students who take the DOST scholarship examination are to lessen the burden of their parents supporting their tuition and school expenses.
 Lots of students are aiming to become scholars, but only a few deserving ones were chosen.
 What are the pros of being a DOST scholar?